Paklock/HackRF1/Differences-Between-H1-and-H2-models.md

 * Battery charging circuitry
 * Better internal Speaker integration

-Note: _There are several H1 hybrid models, out there; some of them called the **2020 H1 Model** including one or more of different enhancements and modifications as in: Bigger screen, charging circuit (and either the connector for a Li-Ion battery, or the battery itself also included), soldered head for speaker output, etc._
+Note: _There are several H1 hybrid models out there which include some of the enhancements from the H2, but keeping the H1 selector wheel.
+Some of these H1 hybrids are called the **2020 H1 Model**_

 # Audio